translate/l10n-guide/docs/guide/preparing_files_for_wordfast.rst

 ------------------------------------------------------------------

-If you know how to install external macros (i.e. if you know where you should copy a file in MS Windows' hidden folder structure), you can install AndoTools (`here <http://atools.dotsrc.org/>`_) into MS Word, which has a function to insert all tw4win styles into any document easily.
+If you know how to install external macros (i.e. if you know where you should copy a file in MS Windows' hidden folder structure), you can install `AndoTools
+<http://atools.dotsrc.org/>`_ into MS Word, which has a function to insert all
+tw4win styles into any document easily.
 Once you've installed AndoTools, in MS Word go Ando -> Documenet Operations -> Fonts and Language.
 Click "Add tw4win styles" to add them to the current document.

 .. _../pages/guide/preparing_files_for_wordfast#how_to_prepare_a_l10n_file_for_wordfast: